kennyjpowers/surfs_up/README.md

 # surfs_up

 ## Overview
-A potential investor in a surf shop would like some weather analysis as part of his due diligence.
-He would like to see a summary of temperature data for the months of June and December in Oahu to understand if the business is sustainable all year.
+A potential investor in a surf shop would like to see some weather analysis as part of his due diligence.
+Specifically he has requested to see a summary of temperature data for the months of June and December in Oahu to understand if the business is sustainable all year.

 ## Results
 ### Deliverable 1: Temperatures in June